ItsNickBarry/hyperbolic-canvas/README.md

 ### Accuracy Thresholds

-The arbitrary constants `HyperbolicCanvas.INFINITY` and `HyperbolicCanvas.ZERO` have been defined for use in internal comparisons in place of `Infinity` and `0`, respectively.
+The arbitrary constants `INFINITY` and `ZERO` have been defined for use in internal comparisons in place of `Infinity` and `0`, respectively.
 Their values may be overridden, but increased accuracy will tend to lead to more unpredictable behavior.

 ### Browser Support